18 TRUTHS MOST DATING COACHES WON’T TELL YOU

 Have you ever looked up health symptoms online?
 It typically isn’t a good idea.
 You’re going to get random answers, most of which don’t apply to you at all.

 The same is true with your dating life, yet even worse.
 There is no federal organization trying to take down inaccurate information in regards to dating and love.
-There are a lot of people out there giving advice that is far from accurate.
+There are a lot of dating coaches out there giving advice that is far from accurate.
+The same is also true with “Relationship Coaches”.

 Keep in mind that it wasn’t’ that long ago that humanity also put faith in the following things: